jklewa/atv-desktop-remote/README.md

  ![What this application looks like when running in either light or dark mode](screenshot.png)

 ## Download

- I've created macOS, Windows & Linux releases available here: [/releases](https://github.com/jklewa/atv-desktop-remote/releases)
+MacOS, Windows & Linux releases are available here: [Releases](https://github.com/jklewa/atv-desktop-remote/releases)

 ## Usage